codefinity/oeuvre/README.md

 **6. Evolution has a trejectory**

-"It fell to the floor, an exquisite thing, a small thing that could upset balances and knock down a line of small dominoes and then big dominoes and then gigantic dominoes, all down the years across Time.
-Eckels' mind whirled.
-It couldn't change things.
-Killing one butterfly couldn't be that important!
-Could it?" ~ Ray Bradbury, A Sound of Thunder

 The next stages of design will depend upon the current stage of the design.

 **7. Paradoxical nature of designs cannot be avoided**